-Since the goal of the Robinson's Branch watershed flow model was to simulate the impact of flooding according to standard design storms, the SCS hypothetical storm precipitation method was selected.
-The SCS hypothetical storm method implements four synthetic rainfall distributions developed by the Natural Resources Conservation Service (NRCS) from observed precipitation events.
+Since the goal of the Pompeston Creek Watershed flow model was to simulate the impact of flooding according to standard design storms, the SCS hypothetical storm precipitation method was selected.
+The SCS hypothetical storm method implements four (I-IV) synthetic rainfall distributions developed by the Natural Resources Conservation Service (NRCS) from observed precipitation events.
 Each distribution contains rainfall intensities arranged to maximize the peak runoff for a given total storm depth (U.S. Army Corps of Engineers, 2001).

-A type III storm that represents the Atlantic coastal areas of the United States was selected.
+A type III storm that represents the typical storms of the Atlantic coastal areas of the United States, was selected.
 Storm depths corresponding to the 2, 10, and 100 year storms were entered as model parameters.
-Table 19 summarizes the average 24-hour rainfall depths for Union and Middlesex Counties for the different design storms.
+Table 15 summarizes the average 24-hour rainfall depths for Burlington County for the different design storms.